Carmanah Walbran Provincial Park

 Port Renfrew

-The small, sleepy town of Port Renfrew, British Columbia has become the unofficial “big tree capital” of Vancouver Island (and all of Canada) by attracting tourists the world over who seek to explore its nearby ancient forests.
+The small, sleepy town of Port Renfrew, British Columbia, has become the unofficial “big tree capital” of Vancouver Island (and all of Canada) by attracting tourists from around the world who seek to explore its nearby ancient forests.
 The town is partially known for a number of massive trees and groves that exist around its periphery.
 These behemoths are widely recognized as exemplary for their massive sizes.
-A few of these trees are worth mentioning, include the Red Creek Fir (the world's largest Douglas Fir), the Harris Creek Sitka Spruce, Big Lonely Doug, and the San Juan Spruce (at one point Canada’s largest Sitka spruce).
+A few of these trees are worth mentioning, including the Red Creek Fir (the world's largest Douglas fir), the Harris Creek Sitka Spruce, Big Lonely Doug, and the San Juan Spruce (once Canada’s largest Sitka spruce).

 Red Creek Fir